kimariana/code-duels/README.md

   - Game data is stored in Redis cache
   - UI can emit and listen to game events such as joining and leaving the room, solution passes, and powerups
 - Railway Architecture
-  - Code-duels-web-app (frontend) → code-deuls-api (backend) → Redis cache
+  - code-duels-web-app (frontend) → code-duels-api (backend) → Redis cache
 - Game states
-  - Waiting for member join → waiting for passing submission → user wins or leaves
+  - Waiting for member to join → waiting for passing submission → user wins or leaves